 Wilderness Engineer - Building structures out of natural materials starting with table top structures and working up to human sized!

 Archery - A target sport that students will quickly see improvements in.

-Our weekly workshops can be adapted to nclude a range of the outdoor skills we teach including firelighting, archery, outdoor cooking, bushcraft, knife skills, tree ID, water purification, morse code and semaphore, first aid and teambuilding.
+Our workshops can be adapted to include a range of the outdoor skills we teach including firelighting, archery, outdoor cooking, bushcraft, knife skills, tree ID, water purification, morse code and semaphore, first aid, slacklining and teambuilding.

 What size groups do you cater for?

 Our workshops and experience days can be run for 6 to 100+ students!